Isaacson v. Mayes

-Court allows AZ lawmakers to defend state law protecting unborn children with disabilities
+Leading AZ lawmakers defend protections for unborn children with disabilities

-Since 2011, the state of Arizona has prohibited individuals from “perform[ing] an abortion knowing that the abortion is sought based on the sex or race of the child or the race of a parent of that child.”
-In 2021, Arizona added to its protections against discriminatory abortions by including a prohibition against abortions based on genetic abnormalities, such as Down syndrome.
+Since 2011, the state of Arizona has protected unborn babies from racial and sex discrimination.
+In 2021, Arizona added protections against discriminatory abortions based on non-fatal genetic anomalies, such as Down syndrome.

 - Pronunciation guide: Harle (HAR’-lee)